typescript-eslint/typescript-eslint/packages/typescript-eslint-parser/README.md

 # TypeScript ESLint Parser (Experimental)

-An parser that converts TypeScript into an [ESTree](https://github.com/estree/estree)-compatible form so it can be used in ESLint.
+A parser that converts TypeScript into an [ESTree](https://github.com/estree/estree)-compatible form so it can be used in ESLint.
+The goal is to allow TypeScript files to be parsed by ESLint (though not necessarily pass all ESLint rules).

 **Important:** This parser is still in the very early stages and is considered experimental.
 There are likely a lot of bugs.
 You should not rely on this in a production environment yet.